 If you are considering renewing a Marketplace policy after you turn 65 and become eligible for Medicare, there may be downsides to this choice.

 First, your total costs could be higher with a Marketplace plan than with Medicare, even if your income is high enough that you are required to pay income-related premiums for Medicare coverage.
-At your current income level in 2022, you would pay around $4,868 in annual Medicare premiums ($4,082 for Part B and $786, on average, for Part D.) You would also likely buy a Medigap supplemental policy to help cover Medicare deductibles and limit annual cost sharing.
-The average cost of Medigap is roughly $2,000, though premiums can vary widely depending on the plan you choose, your age, and where you live.
+At your current income level in 2024, you would pay around $3,506 in annual Medicare premiums ($2,935 for Part B and $571, on average, for Part D.) You could also choose to buy a Medigap supplemental policy to help cover Medicare deductibles and limit annual cost sharing, although premiums can vary widely depending on the plan you choose, your age, and where you live.
+Alternatively, you could enroll in a Medicare Advantage plan.
+While some plans charge a monthly premium in addition to the standard Part B premium, in 2023 most Medicare Advantage enrollees (73%) are not paying an additional premium for coverage through their Medicare Advantage plan.

 Also keep in mind that the combination of Medicare plus a Medigap policy would offer you more comprehensive coverage with lower overall out-of-pocket costs than a Marketplace plan.